twentyfourchopinetudes/job-market-analytics/readme.txt

 https://survey.stackoverflow.co/
-Use these CSV datasets for this project
+Use these CSV datasets for this project.
+Straightforward jupyter notebook data analysis script work with pandas and matplotlib